 If the City of Richardson receives a confirmed human case of the Chikungunya virus, targeted control efforts will be implemented.
 Some measures the City will take include intensified larval and adult mosquito control in a 150 yard radius (or other boundary as deemed appropriate) around the case patient home.
 The goal of control efforts will be the significant reduction of the mosquito population in the 150 yard radius reducing the possibility of the Chikungunya virus spreading.

 The virus is spread by bites from infected Aedes mosquitoes.
 If a person is infected and bitten by a mosquito, that mosquito may later spread the virus by biting another person.

-Symptoms appear on average of 3 to 7 days after being bitten by an infected mosquito.
+Symptoms appear on average of three to seven days after being bitten by an infected mosquito.
 Most patients feel better after a few days or weeks.
 Some people may develop long-term pain.

 Complications are rare, but more common in:

 - Elderly (>65 years)